bradbarrish/documentation/_posts/2024-09-03-notes-from-the-willows-laptop-and-technology-orientation.md

 title: Notes from the school laptop and technology orientation
 date: 2024-09-03
 author: Brad Barrish
-description: A summary of the presentation for Willows Middle School parents about laptops and technology.
+description: A summary of the presentation for school parents about laptops and technology.
 ogimage: opengraphimage.jpeg
 ---